Conference Presentations and PowerPoint

 The specific terms of municipal contracts may make or break the outcome of future litigation.
 In construction contracts, the terms controlling drawings and plans signed and sealed by licensed engineers have primary importance.
 Likewise, the terms related to verification of contract compliance and obtaining necessary building permits remain significant.
 In addition, the actions and statements of municipal employees and vendors may impact how a judge and jury views the evolving facts.
 This session will provide a view from the litigation trenches about these and other contractual issues for municipalities.

-Speaker Paul Godec, of counsel, SGR, LLC
+Speaker: Paul Godec, special counsel, SGR, LLC

 Presented by the Attorney Section